 You may not realise it from the mess above but this is in fact two separate experiments.. the left third of the board is an ESP12-based WEMOS D1 Mini + SSD1306 display which apart from sharing the same USB power has nothing to so with this entry.

 Over on the right of the breadboard is a similar Wemos board, connected via I2c to another SSD1306 display, to an off-screen BME280 temperature/humidity/pressure board and to (in the middle of the board) the Arduino Nano clone-based Nano peripheral - again running off the same USB connection used for power only here. in the background you see three Raspberry Pi boards, one of which is communicating with this lot via Node-red and MQTT.

 The only individual programming is in Node-Red and is fairly trivial (and being a lash-up, pretty awful).

-The centre Arduino-type board gets 5v power and i2c and has attached an INFRA-RED 38Khz receiver and a LED which is getting soft-fade commands.
-Unlike the ESP where my software allocates input or output status for varius pins, the Nano pin use is more flexible and functionality is determined in Node-Red with no changes needed to the firmware on any of the boards.
+The centre Arduino-type board gets 5v power and i2c and has attached an INFRA-RED 38Khz receiver and three yellow LEDs and a combined RGB LED which are getting soft-fade commands.
+Unlike the ESP where my software allocates input or output status for various pins, the Nano pin version is more flexible and functionality is determined in Node-Red with no changes needed to the firmware on any of the boards.